 The Board has overall responsibility for promoting the success of the Group.
 The Executive Directors have day-to-day responsibility for the operational management of the Group’s activities.
 The Non-executive Directors are responsible for bringing independent and objective judgment to Board decisions.

-There is a clear separation of the roles of Chief Executive Officer and Non-executive Chairman.
+There is a clear separation of the roles of Chief Executive Officer and Non-executive Directors.

-The Chairman is responsible for leadership of the board and ensuring its effectiveness on all aspects of its role.
-The Chairman with the assistance of the Chief Executive Officer sets the Board’s agenda and ensures that adequate time is available for discussion of all agenda items, in particular strategic issues.
+In the short term, Brian Stephens is responsible for leadership of the board and ensuring its effectiveness on all aspects of its role.
+Brian Stephens with the assistance of the Chief Executive Officer sets the Board’s agenda and ensures that adequate time is available for discussion of all agenda items, in particular strategic issues.

 The Chief Executive Officer (CEO) is responsible for running the business and implementing the decisions and policies of the Board.
 The CEO is also responsible for ensuring the Company’s communication with shareholders is timely, informative and accurate with due regard to commercial sensitivity and regulatory requirements.